-The board of Physiomics Plc currently comprises two executive directors, one independent non-executive director (the Chairman) and a secretary (non-director).
-The board meets monthly for one day (except August) and all current board members have attended all board meetings in the current financial year.
-Each director is re-elected to the board on a rotating basis by a vote of members at the Company's AGM.
+The board of Physiomics PIc currently comprises two Executive Directors, two independent Non-Executive Directors and a secretary (non-director).
+The board meets at least monthly for one day (except August) and all current board members have attended all board meetings in the current financial year (since their appointment).
+Each Director is re-elected to the board on a rotating basis by a vote of members at the Company's AGM.

-Executive directors are full-time employees of the Company.
-Non-executive Directors' contracts require that directors dedicate up to one additional day per month on request.
+Executive Directors are employees of the Company.
+Non-Executive Directors' contracts require that directors dedicate a minimum of one day per month.
 In addition, non-executive directors may provide additional paid consulting services at rates specified in their contracts.
-However, no such services have been provided by non-executive directors in the financial year ended 30 June 2021.